Pece17/LinuxServerManagement/README.md

 8. Change ```Name``` to ```minionubuntu```, choose ```Standard (US) keyboard```, and press ```Launch VM```

-# Remote connections to Ubuntu Master, CentOS Minion, and Ubuntu Minion
+# Remote connections to Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!

-#
+# Changing hostnames permanently on Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!

 Connecting to ubuntumaster